Documentation

 Well-formed HTML document: this file uses a valid HTML5 DOCTYPE and HTML file structure with <html>, <head> and <body> sections.

-Content security policy (CSP): for more information on CSP you can review this MDN article and this Cordova documentation article.
-CSP is an important part of successfully using Radiant Media Player in a Cordova-based application so make sure to take some time to fully understand this concept if you are not already familiar with it.
+Content security policy (CSP): for more information on CSP you can review this MDN article.
+CSP is an important part of successfully using Radiant Media Player in an Apache Cordova application so make sure to take some time to fully understand this concept if you are not already familiar with it.
 The following is an example of CSP that does work with Radiant Media Player.
 You may find a stricter CSP configuration that works for your use-case but keep in mind that media-oriented applications often need to fetch content and resources hosted from different Internet locations.

 default-src * blob: http: https: file: data: android-webview-video-poster: https://ssl.gstatic.com 'unsafe-inline' 'unsafe-eval';

-Around our CSP meta tag we have various Cordova-specific meta tags which you can find documentation for in Cordova documentation.
+Around our CSP meta tag we have various Apache Cordova meta tags which you can find documentation for in Apache Cordova documentation.

 Then we find our CSS files, in this example we use the Bootstrap CSS framework.